xyou365/AutoRclone/Readme.md

 Step 3.
 Add service accounts to Google Groups (Optional)
 ---------------------------------
-Here we use Google Groups to manager our service accounts considering the
+We use Google Groups to manager our service accounts considering the
 [Official limits to the members of Team Drive](https://support.google.com/a/answer/7338880?hl=en) (Limit for individuals and groups directly added as members: 600).

 #### For GSuite Admin